fetchai/agents-aea/docs/upgrading.md

 You must update your skills as the old implementation is no longer supported.

 - Connection constructors have been simplified.
-In the past you had to implement both the `__init__` as well as the `from_dir` methods of a Connection.
+In the past you had to implement both the `__init__` as well as the `from_config` methods of a Connection.
 Now you only have to implement the `__init__` method which by default at load time now receives the following kwargs: `configuration: ConnectionConfig, identity: Identity, crypto_store: CryptoStore`.
 See for example in the scaffold connection:

 ``` python
 class MyScaffoldConnection(Connection):